openthread/ot-docs/site/en/guides/commissioner/build.md

 # OpenThread Commissioner Build and Configuration

 This guide covers the basic build and configuration of OpenThread Commissioner (OT Commissioner).
-Upon completion of this procedure, you will have an OT Commissioner CLI executable and a static Commissioner library.
+Upon completion of this procedure, you'll have an OT Commissioner CLI executable and a static Commissioner library.

-## Step 1: Set up the Commissioner
+## Step 1: Set up OT Commissioner

 1. Clone the OT Commissioner repository: